+Health Concern – The Information Management/Engineering Perspective

+From information management or engineering perspective, "health concern" can been considered to encompass two subconcepts:

+Health Concern Thread

-Health Concern Tracking
+Health Concern Observation Event

+From the information management/engineering perspective, a Health Concern is an abstraction of anything a person or group may wish to follow over time, but is recorded at discrete time points.
+For example, a Problem as listed on a problem list represents the ongoing concern (e.g. the concern for Hypertension is ongoing should be followed up, or checked again), where the problem is recorded in a note is a Concern Event (e.g. On June 25th I see the Hypertension is controlled on current medication).
+Similarly, the concern about an allergy should be followed to ensure that certain medications are never given, while the Allergy may be verified at periodic intervals.

-Health concern tracking is used to organize data in the health records.
-Information like observations, medication, diagnosis and such are grouped into concerns.
+Health concern thread is used to relate/organise the events pertinent to the health concern in the health records.
+Events like observations, medication, diagnosis and such are grouped into concerns.
 This is done by looking back into the past and tagging information to a concern.
 This could mean that health concerns is used to personalize views on the medical records

-Health Concern Tracking contains no semantics beyond that need for tracking, excepting the link between related Conditions (as identified through ObservationEvent or ObservationRisk assessments conveying Event, Clinical Finding, Disorder assertions, etc).
+Health Concerns tracking by following the health concern thread allows the patient history to be filtered for a subsets of related events, filtering out other events which are unrelated to the existing concern.

+The Health Concern Thread or Health Concern tracking contains no semantics beyond that need for tracking a subset of events that are related to the Health Concern.
+It may be used to track the named observations of the Concern, or related observations such as which medications were prescribed or related results.

+Figure 1 Example of Allergy Concern tracking

+Figure 2 Example of back pain concern tracking

 Health Concern Observation

-Health concern observations are observations and evaluations (meta-observations) of matters related to a patient's health that are of interest or important to someone.
+Health concern observations are observations (at a point in time) and evaluations (meta-observations) of matters related to a patient's health that are of interest or important to someone.

+The name of the Health Concern is taken from a particular observation - typically the last concern observation, or a designated naming observation.

 The observations and evaluations can be from the perspective of the patient, the patient's family, the carer, or any health care providers involved in the care of the patient